hedgedoc/hedgedoc/SECURITY.md

 We'll also credit you in the release notes.

-When your findings are not accepted as a security issue, feel free to write a fix yourself and contribute it to CodiMD, as well as publish them as you like and allow people to make in informed decision about using CodiMD.
+When your findings are not accepted as a security issue, feel free to write a fix yourself and contribute it to HedgeDoc, as well as publish them as you like and allow people to make in informed decision about using HedgeDoc.

-If you have any further questions, feel free to reach out to the [community chat](https://riot.im/app/#/room/#codimd:matrix.org) or the mentioned contacts above.
+If you have any further questions, feel free to reach out to the [community chat](https://chat.hedgedoc.org) or the mentioned contacts above.